Ornithophily: Bird adaptations

 The main families of specialized nectar feeding birds that are involved in ornithophily are the hummingbirds (Trochilidae), sunbirds (Nectariniidae), and the honey-eaters (Meliphagidae).
-Other important bird groups include those in the families the Icteridae, the honeycreepers (Thraupidae, Drepanidae), white-eyes (Zosteropidae) and the South African sugar-birds (Promeropidae).
+Other important bird groups include those in the families the Icteridae, the honeycreepers (Thraupidae, Carduelinae), white-eyes (Zosteropidae) and the South African sugar-birds (Promeropidae).
 Birds may obtain nectar either by perching or by hovering with the latter mainly found in the hummingbirds and sunbirds.
 Within the hummingbirds, two kinds of foraging are noted with non-territorial "hermit" hummingbirds which forage longer distances and the territorial non-hermits.

 Hummingbirds have the ability to digest sucrose unlike many passerines that prefer hexoses (fructose and glucose).
 Starlings and their relatives will completely avoid sucrose.
 Nectar feeding birds typically have a mechanism to quickly excrete excess water.
 They may have to drink four to five times their body mass of liquid during the day to obtain enough energy.
 Hummingbirds are capable of excreting nitrogenous wastes as ammonia since they can afford more water loss than birds that feed on low-moisture food sources.
 Hummingbirds and sunbirds also have special anatomical and physiological adaptations that allow them to quickly excrete excess water.
 Hummingbirds are also able to turn off their kidney function at night.

 In some birds such as white-eyes, the pollen dusted by the plants on the forehead of the birds may increase the wear of these feathers leading to increased moulting and replacement.